Best Vlogging Microphone for Canon EOS R50

 Frequently Asked Questions

-Does the Canon R50 have a microphone jack?
+Does the Canon EOS R50 have a microphone jack?

 Yes, the Canon EOS R50 features a standard 3.5mm TRS microphone input located on the side of the body.
-This allows you to connect almost any third-party on-camera microphone.
-However, it does not have a headphone jack for monitoring audio in real-time, so you will need to rely on the on-screen levels to ensure your audio isn’t peaking or too quiet during your recording sessions.
+This allows you to connect almost any standard on-camera shotgun or wireless receiver directly.
+However, it is important to note that the R50 does not have a headphone jack for real-time monitoring, so you’ll need to rely on the on-screen audio levels to ensure your gain is set correctly before you start recording.

 Do I need a battery-powered microphone for the R50?

-Will a large microphone block the R50 screen?
+Will a large microphone block the R50’s flip-out screen?

-How do I stop wind noise on my R50?
+How do I stop wind noise when vlogging outdoors?

 Final Verdict